fastmcp-me/dotnet-test-assignment/WeatherMcpServer/README.md

 - **Network Errors**: Timeout and connection error handling
 - **Business Logic Errors**: Custom exceptions for business rule violations

+### Exception Handling Architecture

+The server uses a centralized exception handling approach through MediatR pipeline behaviors:

+1. **No try-catch in Tools**: Tool methods are clean and focused on their primary responsibility
+2. **ExceptionHandlingBehavior**: All exceptions are caught and transformed in one place
+3. **Consistent Error Messages**: Users receive friendly, consistent error messages
+4. **Proper Logging**: All exceptions are logged with appropriate severity levels

+This approach follows the DRY principle and makes error handling maintainable and testable.

 ## Testing the Server

 You can test the server using the MCP inspector or by integrating it with Claude Desktop.